Upstream-Research/records.net/README.md

 ## Overview

-This is a data support library intended to provide access to tabular/record data similar to ADO.NET (i.e. System.Data).
+This is a data support library intended to provide generalized access to tabular/record data.
+It is somewhat similar to the DataSets in ADO.NET (i.e. System.Data), but with a different emphasis.

 The goals are to provide a finer set of core interfaces than System.Data as well as to provide a .NET Standard implementation for basic tabular data access.